-When you build a home based on custom house plans, the sky’s the limit when it comes to layout and design.
+When you build a home based on custom house plans in Houston, the sky’s the limit when it comes to layout and design.
 Still, there are several popular architectural styles that have stood the test of time that you may want to consider.
 These styles for custom homes can serve you well in their classic iterations or as inspiration for a whole new design.

 Check out five of the most popular styles for custom homes below.